OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 differences in the result between the restarted simulations and the original simulation when the restart is implemented correctly.

-The first step is to check whether the restart functionality of your model is working properly.
-Run a simulation in one go and perform the same simulation with a number of restarts.
-It is always best to choose the same interval between the restarts as your assimilation interval you are planning to use in your data-assimilation framework.
+To check whether the restart functionality of your model is working properly, run a simulation in one go and perform the same simulation with a number of restarts.
+It is always best to choose the same interval between the restarts as the assimilation interval you are planning to use in your data-assimilation framework.

-Note: When your model is already available in , you can use to do this experiment (will be explained later), but do not skip this step, because your model configuration might contain features that have not been used before and for which the restart might be faulty!
+Note: When your model is already available in OpenDA, you can use OpenDA to do this experiment (will be explained later), but do not skip this step, because your model configuration might contain features that have not been used before and for which the restart might be faulty!